robertu94/libpressio/README.md

 make
 ```

-To build the experimental python bindings:
+To build the python bindings:

 ```
 BUILD_DIR=build